Luna-za-tuna/Personal_Recipe/_posts/2023-10-18-cajun-sausage-soup.md

     3. Add everything to a slow cooker and mix
     4. Cook for 4 hours on high
   notes_markdown: |-
     * To cook in an instant pot, add everything but the cheeses and heavy cream.
 Cook on high for 24 minutes.
-Soften cream cheese and add all the dairy when it's don't.
+Soften cream cheese and add all the dairy when it's done.
 Let it sit and then mix thoroughly.
 ---